Omigawa, Chiba: Population

+History

 Omigawa has been settled since prehistoric times, with numerous shell middens and burial mounds from the Japanese Paleolithic through Kofun period.
 During the Edo period, it was the center of Omigawa Domain, a feudal domain of the Tokugawa shogunate.
 Modern Omigawa Town was created in the early Meiji period.

+Merge

 On March 27, 2006, Omigawa, along with the city of Sawara, and the towns of Kurimoto and Yamada (both from Katori District), was merged to create the city of Katori, and thus no longer exists as an independent municipality.